wireservice/lookup/README.md

 * Must be in standardized CSV format.
 (Run through in2csv)
 * Must map unique keys to unique values.
 * Keys must be durably unique: not vulnerable to mispellings
+* Underscores in filenames and column names.
+* 250KB file limit.
+* No periods in filenames other than specified delimiters.

 Metadata format: